US STOCKS-Wall St at record levels after U.S. extends Huawei reprieve

 “This (CNBC report) shows that progress doesn’t happen in a straight line and that is starting to frustrate people today.
 It feels very herky-jerky,” said Scott Ladner, chief investment officer at Horizon Investments in Raleigh, North Carolina.

-Six of the 11 major S&P 500 sectors were higher.
-Technology shares reversed course to trade higher, while the Philadelphia Semiconductor index also gained 0.36%.
+Six of the 11 major S&P 500 sectors were trading higher.
+Technology shares reversed course to trade slightly higher, while the Philadelphia Semiconductor index gained 0.30%.

 Global stocks got a boost earlier in the day from a surprise cut in a key interest rate by China for the first time in more than four years.

-Attention this week turns to minutes from the Federal Reserve’s latest policy meeting, where the central bank cut interest rates for the third time this year.
+Later this week, investors will turn their attention to minutes from the Federal Reserve’s latest policy meeting, where the central bank cut interest rates for the third time this year.

-Also on the radar are results from U.S. retailers, including Home Depot Inc, Kohl’s Corp and Target Corp .
+Also ahead are results from U.S. retailers, including Home Depot Inc, Kohl’s Corp and Target Corp.

-Shares of HP Inc fell 1.2% after the company rebuffed a $33.5 billion offer from Xerox Holdings Corp and said it was open to exploring a bid for the latter.
-Xerox dipped 0.4%.
+Shares of HP Inc fell 1.34% after the company rebuffed a $33.5 billion offer from Xerox Holdings Corp and said it was open to exploring a bid for the latter.

-Coty Inc gained 1.3% after saying it would pay $600 million for a majority stake in Kylie Jenner’s make-up and skincare businesses, as it looks to tap into the reality TV star’s huge social media reach.
+Coty Inc gained 2% after the cosmetics maker said it would pay $600 million for a majority stake in Kylie Jenner’s make-up and skincare businesses.

-Declining issues outnumbered advancers for a 1.21-to-1 ratio on the NYSE and for a 1.40-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.19-to-1 ratio on the NYSE and for a 1.37-to-1 ratio on the Nasdaq.

-The S&P index recorded 35 new 52-week highs and no new lows, while the Nasdaq recorded 79 new highs and 103 new lows.
-(Reporting by Arjun Panchadar and Agamoni Ghosh in Bengaluru; Editing by Maju Samuel and Anil D’Silva)
+The S&P index recorded 37 new 52-week highs and no new lows, while the Nasdaq recorded 86 new highs and 108 new lows.
+(Reporting by Arjun Panchadar and Agamoni Ghosh in Bengaluru; Editing by Anil D’Silva and Arun Koyyur)